Azure/Avere/docs/configure_dns.md

-# Configuring DNS for the Avere cluster
+# Avere cluster DNS configuration

 This section explains the basics of configuring a DNS system for load balancing your Avere vFXT cluster.